 This works the same way for learning the piece in the key of D, because the principle is the same.
 The order of the chords in the key of D is: D A B F G D G A. Here's a sentence for you to help you remember the order of the chords:

-Here are the same exercises in the key of D. Follow the same directions as aove.
+Here are the same exercises in the key of D. Follow the same directions as above.

-(This article was first printed in "The Harp Lover's News" Volume 1, Issue 1, August 1993, published by the Sylvia Woods Harp Center.
-Many of the articles from this newsletter can be found in this "Fun Stuff" section.)
+This article was first printed in "The Harp Lover's News" Volume 1, Issue 1, August 1993, published by the Sylvia Woods Harp Center.

 Artwork by Heidi Spiegel